 Example of a brandable domain name: Apple.com.
 It has nothing to do with the products it sells.

 The second approach is buying a domain name that makes it clear what your blog is all about.
-This not only helps you create a distinct image and make it more relatable in your niche, but also get some advantage in terms of SEO thanks to something called as topical relevancy, a factor Google considers when ranking websites.
+This not only helps you create a distinct image and make it more relatable in your niche but also gets some advantage in terms of SEO thanks to something called as topical relevancy, a factor Google considers when ranking websites.

 A hosting service basically provides your website the server space it needs to store your website’s files and content, and serve them to your website’s visitors as and when they request it.